czlowiekrakieta/WIG/README.md

 # WIG
-crawler I created some time ago in order to extract fundamental data about Warsaw Stock Exchange - a lot of room for improvement, though. naive usage of Decision Trees returned accuracy of 99%, but I have yet to find a bug...
+crawler I created some time ago in order to extract fundamental data about Warsaw Stock Exchange - a lot of room for improvement, though. naive usage of Decision Trees returned accuracy of 99%, but I have yet to find what I missed...

 Notes to self:
 - bind all scripts to one single file